 Cass County DUI Lawyer

-Driving while intoxicated (DWI), sometimes referred to as DUI, is illegal behavior in the state of Missouri, and you could face some serious penalties if convicted.
-For instance, you could lose your license, spend time in jail, be placed on probation, or be ordered to pay expensive fines.
+You never know when you might need the help of a DUI lawyer.
+Driving while intoxicated (DWI), or driving under the influence (DUI), is illegal in Missouri.
+Irresponsible drivers can face serious penalties if convicted.
+You could lose your license, spend time in jail, be placed on probation, or be ordered to pay expensive fines.

 Here are some defenses that could be used when you’ve been charged with a DWI: